nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1b.
 The list is empty.

   * 1b1.
-System shows an error message specifying the list is empty.
+TalentHub shows an index error message.

     Use case ends.

 * 1c.
 The given index is invalid.

   * 1c1.
-System shows an error message.
+TalentHub shows an index error message.

     Use case ends.